hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 ##
 ### Software Dependencies

+This section outlines the various libraries and their specific roles that are essential for the functionality of our software.
+Each dependency is crucial, serving a unique purpose ranging from image processing to deep learning operations and data handling.

    | Libraries | Justification |
    | ------ | ------ |
    | [**PIL**](https://pillow.readthedocs.io/en/stable/)|used for opening, manipulating, and saving image file formats|